 Niko Markkinen

-Niko Markkinen works at Measurlabs as a food and food contact material testing expert and team lead, helping clients obtain the analyses they need for product development, quality control, and compliance evaluations according to EU regulations and national legislation.
+Niko Markkinen works at Measurlabs as a food and food contact material testing expert, helping clients obtain the analyses they need for product development, quality control, and compliance evaluations according to EU regulations and national legislation.

 Niko obtained his PhD from the University of Turku in 2021 with a doctoral thesis on the bioprocessing of berry materials with malolactic fermentation.
 He worked in academia up until joining Measurlabs in early 2022, mainly focusing on the analysis of plant-based materials with methods including chromatography, mass spectrometry, and NMR.